 Received Payment Reports show a different number with Total Sales :

 This can also be the other way around, the total Payment we receive today is greater than the total Sales.
-For example, if there was an unpaid transaction yesterday, then it is paid today, so that will cause a larger difference in Payments than today's sales.
+For example, if there was an unpaid transaction yesterday, it is paid today, which will cause a larger difference in Payments than today's sales.

-Of course, there are many reasons why the total Sales & Payments are not the same, one of which has been explained above.
+Of course, there are many reasons why the total Sales and payments are not the same, one of which has been explained above.
 But the most common reasons why Sales & Payments are not the same are:

 • There are unpaid invoices/debts.